ternaus/spb_bridges/README.md

-# NN for stae of the Bridge of the Alwxander Nevsky
+# NN for stae of the Bridge of the Alexander Nevsky

 source code that supports post at Habrahabr.tu => https://habrahabr.ru/post/307218/